dev-mush/jaims-py/README.md

 ### ✨ Main Features

-- Built in support for OpenAI and Google's gemini models (more coming soon).
+- Built in support for OpenAI, Google's gemini and Mistral models (more coming soon).
-- Function calling support even in streamed conversations with built in providers (openai, google).
+- Function calling support even in streamed conversations with built in providers (openai, google, mistral).
 - Built in conversation history management to allow fast creation of chatbots, this can be easily extended to support more advanced history management strategies.
 - Image support for multimodal LLMs 🖼️
-- Error handling and exponential backoff for built in providers (openai, google)
+- Error handling and exponential backoff for built in providers (openai, google, mistral)

 ### 🧠 Guiding Principles